-- B. Scope.
+B. Scope.
 The WSA should provide a risk-based assessment of the proposed LNG vessel operations within the port.
 This approach considers risk as the combination of the probability of an undesired event occurring and the consequences if the event does occur.
-Fundamentally, this means asking: "What can go wrong?"; "What is the likelihood that this will occur?"; and "How severe can the consequences be?".
-By answering these three questions the stakeholders can effectively characterize the risk. - 1.
-The following items define the scope of the WSA:
+Fundamentally, this means asking: "What can go wrong?"; "What is the likelihood that this will occur?"; and "How severe can the consequences be?"
+By answering these three questions, the applicant, in cooperation with local stakeholders, can effectively characterize and quantify the risk and if merited, recommend strategies to reduce the identified risk.